 Only a few ETFO AQ courses require a textbook.
 The information about textbooks is on the registration site.

 For the Combined Grades AQ course, you will require the ETFO Combined Grades book.

 For Visual Arts, you will be required to purchase a resource from the publisher.

-I took my ECE AQ a number of years ago.
-I know it is no longer a course.
+I took my Early Childhood or Kindergarten one-part AQ a number of years ago.
+I know they are no longer a course.
 Do I need to take Kindergarten Part 1?